Getting started with Claude Code and CircleCI

 Claude Code is Anthropic’s command-line tool that puts Claude directly in your terminal.
 Rather than switching between your editor, a chat window, and various dashboards, you can have a conversation with Claude right where you’re already working.

 What makes Claude Code particularly powerful for CI/CD workflows is its support for MCP: the Model Context Protocol.
-MCP lets you extend Claude’s capabilities by connecting it to external services.
+MCP lets you extend Claude’s capabilities by connecting it to external services, each exposed through a component called an MCP server.
 Once connected, Claude can use these services as naturally as it reads files or runs commands.
-For this tutorial, you’’ll connect it to CircleCI so Claude can fetch build logs, trigger pipelines, and analyze test failures for you.
+For this tutorial, you’ll connect it to CircleCI so Claude can fetch build logs, trigger pipelines, and analyze test failures for you.

-To install Claude Code, you can use npm:
+To install Claude Code, run the native installer:

 After installation, run claude to start it up.
 You’ll authenticate with your Anthropic account, and then you’re ready to go.